laurenemilyto/lauren-to/README.md

 Lifelong learner currently studying Javascript and Machine Learning deployment.

-Growing fruits and veggies, playing tennis, and exploring Savannah (recent move) in my freetime.
+Growing fruits and veggies, playing tennis, and catching live music in my freetime.

 Feel free to reach out to me at laurenemilyto@gmail.com